ohiggins/sam2/README.md

 Audio out
 ?GPS
 Cool led sequence.
-Use adafruit ring or similar strips
+Use adafruit ring or similar strips add mpu6050 for oriteation and knock sensing. (maybe mke the robot, balnce itself if move, like a gimbal)

 ## Phase 1
 Get Hexpod built and functioning usoing Arduino hardware